DevMatrixDocumentation

 flow

 Multi-step business process.
 Each step has an action, target entity, and field mappings.
 Flows compile to service-layer functions with transaction management.
+A flow must have either at least one step OR an intentional_stub = "reason" declaration (not both): a stepless intentional_stub declares an endpoint that is deliberately unimplemented (compiles to a declared NotImplementedError instead of a silent 501).

 Registration flow